 System management mode (SMM) is an operating mode designed for system-control activities that are typically transparent to conventional system software.
 Power management is one popular use for system management mode.
-SMM is primarily targeted for use by the basic input-output system (BIOS) and specialized low-level device drivers.
+SMM is primarily targeted for use by platform firmware and specialized low-level device drivers.
 The code and data for SMM are stored in the SMM memory area, which is isolated from main memory by the SMM output signal.